Mary Ann Tighe: Career

 Tighe became a fellow at the Smithsonian while finishing her master's degree, and moved on to join the White House Domestic Policy staff, serving as Arts Advisor to Vice President Walter Mondale.
 She subsequently was hired to be Deputy Chair of the National Endowment for the Arts.
 While in these arts-related roles, Tighe co-authored an art history textbook, Art America, published by McGraw-Hill, and wrote numerous articles for The New York Times and Vogue, as well as teaching art history at Georgetown University.

-She returned to live in New York City in 1981, where she parlayed her experience in fine arts into a career in the cable TV industry, becoming a Vice President at American Broadcasting Company Video Enterprises.
+She returned to live in New York City in 1981, where she parlayed her experience in fine arts into a career in the cable TV industry, becoming a vice president at American Broadcasting Company Video Enterprises.
 While there, Tighe launched the A&E Channel.

 Tighe's career in commercial real estate began when she was 36, while she was in Venice during a purchase for A&E. After she was hired by the Edward S. Gordon Company (albeit with no prior experience), Tighe did no transactions for 18 months.
-Then, Tighe was mentored by real estate broker Carol Nelson, which is when Tighe started to conduct real-estate transactions.
+Then, Tighe was mentored by real estate broker Carol Nelson, which is when Tighe's real estate career took off.

-Tighe was promoted to the position of Vice Chairman of Insignia/ESG and then, in 2002, became CEO of CBRE's New York Tri-State Region, which takes in 3,800 employees as of 2024.
+Tighe was promoted to the position of Vice Chairman of Insignia/ESG and then joined CBRE in 2002 as CEO of the New York Tri-State Region, which takes in 4,500 employees as of 2026.

 Tighe helped drive some of the most influential projects in New York City's recent history, including the revitalization of Times Square when she brought Condé Nast there in 1996.
 Similarly, Condé Nast's subsequent relocation to One World Trade Center in 2014, a deal brokered by Tighe and her team, was described as a harbinger of the cultural revitalization of Lower Manhattan while deals such as Ogilvy & Mather’s 2008 worldwide headquarters relocation to 565,000 square feet at 636 Eleventh Avenue (a former candy factory) and Coach’s 2013 purchase of a condo interest in 10 Hudson Yards represent a shift west of Midtown Manhattan’s CBD (central business district).

 Tighe served as Chairman of the Real Estate Board of New York for a three-year term starting in January 2010.
 She was the first woman to hold the position in REBNY’s 114-year history and the first broker in 30 years.
 In a 2013 interview, Tighe said that when she first came to REBNY’s annual banquet in the early ’90s, she was "invisible" and "trampled", and now, she felt like everyone knew her and she knew everyone.
 During her tenure as Chair, she advocated for the rezoning of Midtown East, as well as created a position for a technology officer to establish a broader web and social media presence for REBNY.